Analyzing Documents - Amazon Textract

 To detect text asynchronously, use StartDocumentAnalysis to start processing.
 To get the results, call GetDocumentAnalysis.
 The results are returned in one or more responses from GetDocumentAnalysis.
 For more information and an example, see Detecting or Analyzing Text in a Multipage Document.

 To specify which type of analysis to perform, you can use the FeatureTypes list input parameter.
 Add TABLES to the list to return information about the tables that are detected in the input document—for example, table cells, cell text, and selection elements in cells.
 Add FORMS to return word relationships, such as key-value pairs and selection elements.
-Add QUERIES specify information you want Amazon Textract to look for in the document and get a response back in the form of a question-answer pair.
-To perform all types of analysis, add TABLES, FORMS and QUERIES to FeatureTypes.
+Add QUERIES to specify information you want Amazon Textract to look for in the document and get a response back in the form of a question-answer pair.
+Add LAYOUT to determine the layout of the document.
+To perform all types of analysis, add TABLES, FORMS, QUERIES, and LAYOUT to FeatureTypes.

 All lines and words that are detected in the document are included in the response (including text not related to the value of FeatureTypes).